 - The Centre will act as a forum where academic discussion relating to the nexus between Scripture, and Spirituality is encouraged.

-- The Scripture, Spirituality and Society Centre will, by its very existence, highlight the continued importance of the core spiritual heritage and ongoing vision of Avondale College of Higher Education.
+- The Scripture, Spirituality and Society Centre will, by its very existence, highlight the continued importance of the core spiritual heritage and ongoing vision of Avondale University College.
 It will respect historical roots within Seventh-day Adventism, and will welcome dialogue with the broader community.